Chapter Five: Special Issues for Merchants

 The Purchases account is unique to the periodic system.
 The Purchases account is not an expense or asset, per se.
 Instead, the account's balance represents total inventory purchased during a period, and this amount must ultimately be apportioned between cost of goods sold on the income statement and inventory on the balance sheet.
 The apportionment is based upon how much of the purchased goods are resold versus how much remains in ending inventory.
 Soon, the accounting mechanics of how this occurs will be shown.
 But, for the moment, simply focus on the concepts portrayed by the following graphic:

 Recall the earlier discussion of sales returns and allowances.
-Now, the shoe is on the other foot.
-Examine how a purchaser of inventory would handle a return to its vendor/supplier.
+Now examine how a purchaser of inventory would handle a return to its vendor/supplier.
 First, it is a common business practice to contact the supplier before returning goods.
 Unlike the retail trade, transactions between businesses are not so easily undone.
 A supplier may require that a customer first obtain an "RMA" or "Return Merchandise Authorization."
 This indicates a willingness on the part of the supplier to accept the return.
-When the merchandise is returned to a supplier a debit memorandum may be prepared to indicate that the purchaser is to debit their Accounts Payable account; the corresponding credit is to Purchases Returns and Allowances:
+When the merchandise is returned to a supplier, a debit memorandum may be prepared to indicate that the purchaser is to debit their Accounts Payable account; the corresponding credit is to Purchases Returns and Allowances:

 Purchase returns and allowances are subtracted from purchases to calculate the amount of net purchases for a period.
 The specific calculation of net purchases will be demonstrated after a few more concepts are introduced.